shenzhou05/SRP-Chinese-Translation/Getting-started-with-HDRP.md

 The built-in Unity shaders are incompatible with Scriptable Render Pipelines, as such, any preexisting Shaders in your project must be updated to work with the HDRP.

-Navigate to Edit > Render Pipelines > HDRP > Upgrade > Upgrade shaders to run the automatic upgrade script.
+Navigate to **Edit > Render Pipelines > Upgrade Project Materials to High Definition Materials** to run the automatic upgrade script.
 This script with automatically update all preexisting shaders in your project to the new HDRP shaders.